-The Amtrak connecting service extends your travel to communities without rail by offering you other ground transportation on one reservation, and your ticket could include buses, vans, taxis, commuter trains, or ferries.
-Amtrak also charters buses as a thruway service to align with their train schedule.
+The Amtrak connecting service extends travel to communities without rail by offering other ground transportation on one reservation.
+Your ticket could include buses, vans, taxis, commuter trains, or ferries.
+Amtrak also charters buses as a thruway service to align with its train schedule.

-Amtrak Connecting Service and Thruway Service are economical and often comfortable ways to reach your destination or connect with a train when no tracks or rightaways are available.
+Amtrak Connecting Service and Thruway Service provide economical and often comfortable options for reaching your destination or connecting with a train when no tracks or right-of-ways are available.

 This article will help you plan your next trip if you see Amtrak Connecting or Thruway Services as part of your future travel plans.